skylarmb/skylarmb.github.io/source/_posts/2017-05-28-map-markers.markdown

 ```

-This particular example works... however when I tried to use this sort of interpolation for keyframe animation, Less complained endlessly.
+This particular example works... however when I tried to use this sort of interpolation for keyframe animation<!--more-->, Less complained endlessly.
 Admittedly this is a bit of an edge case.
 I tried every possible combination of escaping, string concatenation, interpolation, etc and could get neither the `%` sign needed for defining keyframes nor inline math to work.
 In my experience, [Sass is a bit more forgiving in this regard](https://gist.github.com/skylarmb/258236d9887041b2e78e26c02e963a11), although I havent tried re-creating this exact code in Sass.

 ```scss